vincentlowws/techchallenge25/README.md

 ### Frontend (React)
 - Displays the flight route on an interactive map using Mapbox.
 - Allows users to search for flight plans and select a flight to visualize its route.
+- Allows users to prompt Generative AI for insights such as alternate route, possible issue with flight path
 ## CI/CD Pipeline

 The CI/CD pipeline is managed using GitHub Actions: